PubInv/covid19-vent-list/README.md

 This document sadly outlines how to triage ventilators when you don't have enough.
 It underscores the importance of this project.

+# FAQ

+Q: What is a test lung?

+A: A test lung is a [bag between two pieces of plastic](https://smile.amazon.com/gp/product/B0767RBQ1H/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) which approximates the resistance to inflation of a human lung.
+They cost about $200.
+They are used for testing ventilators.

+Q: What is barotrauma?

+A: [Ventilator Induced Barotrauma](https://en.wikipedia.org/wiki/Barotrauma#Ventilator-induced_barotrauma) is dangerous and common, and why you can't just use an untested ventilator on a human being.
+It is caused by too much or too little pressure, too much air flow speed, or even too much volume at low pressures.

+Q: What is a pneumatic ventilator?

+A: A pneumatic ventilator is powered primarily by pressurized air, rather than electronics.

 # Interesting Articles of Unknwown Validity